awsandy/cloud9-tunnel-desktop/README.md

 Login to AWS using the AWS cli using your local machine

-Using the instance ID of the Cloud9 ID (MACOS & Linux):
+Using the instance ID of the Cloud9 (MACOS & Linux):

 ```bash
 INSTANCE_ID=i-xxxxxxxxxxxx